Claydo9/CommUtils/README.md

 # CommUtils
-A Communication based utility addon for Garry's Mod
+A communication based utility addon for Garry's Mod